eduardz1/Master-Thesis/chapters/implementation.typ

       }
       ```
     },
     caption: [Example of wrapper around cuDSS's solve phase.
 Solving the system consists of three main phases: 1) analysis, 2) factorization, and 3) solve.
-Complex numbers in C++ can be declared using different conventions, the one we used is the one that is specified in the @GCC documentation for interoperability between Fortran and C. We can convert to CUDA complex types at compile type using `constexpr` code.
+Complex numbers in C++ can be declared using different conventions, the one we used is the one that is specified in the @GCC:short documentation for interoperability between Fortran and C. We can convert to CUDA complex types at compile type using `constexpr` code.
 Ellipsis indicate omitted code.]
       + context {
         if state("image-outline").get() { linebreak(justify: true) }
       },